a-rhodes-vcu/information_extractor/README.md

 [app.py](https://github.com/a-rhodes-vcu/information_extractor/blob/main/app.py)
 <br>

 In [ie.py](https://github.com/a-rhodes-vcu/information_extractor/blob/main/ie.py) a dictionary is made that contains the lemma as the key and the sentence as the value.
 This is used later to return the sentences from the article.
-A list is made that contants inner lists of the article sentence and the question, for example: content_and_question = ['Babies are babies','What are babies?']
+A list is made that contains inner lists of the article sentence and the question, for example: content_and_question = ['Babies are babies','What are babies?']

 ```